mendes-r/daily-coding-problem/README.md

 - Status: Done, but...

 > Given a string of round, curly, and square open and closing brackets, return whether the brackets are balanced (well-formed). ([])[]({}) is well formed. ([)] not well formed.

+## Problem 0006

+- Status: Working on it...

+> Given an array of time intervals (start, end) for classroom lectures (possibly overlapping), find the minimum number of rooms required.
+For example, given [(30, 75), (0, 50), (60, 150)], you should return 2.